Guidance on managing applications for medical device licences: Filing applications

 Market authorization time

-Market authorization time is the average time it takes between when an MDL application is received and an MDL is issued.
-This period covers the entire application management process, including any time during which additional information is requested and evaluated.
+Market authorization time is the average time between when an MDL application is received and an MDL is issued.
+This period covers the entire application management process, including any time during which additional information is requested, the manufacturer’s response time, and the subsequent evaluation of the submitted information.

 You can stay informed about our latest average market authorization times by visiting Medical devices - market authorization time.